nixek-systems/api/docs/design.md

 MVP is just a list of clusters w/ online nodes, their roles, and what version of software they're running.

-### Daemon Bootstrapping Security
+### Daemon Authentication

-Users create "bootstrapping tokens" which may optionally be scoped to specific clusters and roles.
-They may also be single use, or unlimited use.
+Users create "authentication tokens" which may optionally be scoped to specific clusters and roles.

 For now, they're nothing fancy (just a shared secret).
 We can improve this later.